Satsrag/embed_input/menk_embed_ime/README.md

    ```
 After completing this step, the library is imported at the lowest cost.
 You run your project and see what's going on.

-However, after this step, there is no supporting the thesaurus database.
-Some words cannot be typed without supporting the thesaurus database.
-In the next version, I will fix this issue so that it can type all the words without relying on the thesaurus database.
-Thesaurus database should only be auxiliary.
+However, after this step, there is no supporting the word database.
+Some words cannot be typed without supporting the word database.
+In the next version, I will fix this issue so that it can type all the words without relying on the word database. word database should only be auxiliary.

-There is no open source Menksoft's old standard thesaurus database.
-If you have a thesaurus, you can reference [zcode_embed_ime database-supporting](https://github.com/Satsrag/embed_input/tree/main/zcode_embed_ime#database-supporting) to import it to your Flutter app.
+### Supporting word database

+Please use [menk_embed_ime_db](https://pub.dev/packages/menk_embed_ime_db) instead of this library, if you want to support the word database. [menk_embed_ime_db](https://pub.dev/packages/menk_embed_ime_db) using [sqlite3](https://pub.dev/packages/sqlite3) libray and [menk_ime.db](https://github.com/Satsrag/embed_input/tree/main/menk_embed_ime_db/db) to show candidate words.

 ## Statement
 This library uses the [mongol_code](https://pub.dev/packages/mongol_code) library.
 The copyright belongs to [Suragch](https://github.com/suragch)

+If someone finds cannot input some words or has any other problem with this library, please feel free to open an issue or PR.